-- There are about 6500 elephants in Sri Lanka.
-They occur in wildlife, parks, safari and temples.
+- There are about 6500 elephants in wildlife, parks, safari and temples.

 - Elephants are enormous, powerful and majestic animals that live to a high age.
 They are brilliant with an excellent memory.

-- They are part of grand ceremonies which happening very often at Sri Lanka.
+- They are part of grand ceremonies which happening very often.

 - The Hindu god Ganesha portrayed with an Elephant’s head.

 - Elephants are seen quite often at Buddhist temples.

 - Elephants hunted officially in the past and today, they are protected animals.